 Protecting the forest means respecting Indigenous rights - A new report adds to the growing body of evidence that Indigenous peoples are the best protectors of the forests they call home.
 [Mongabay]

 Preserving and restoring forests is a key climate solution - Halting the loss and degradation of natural systems and promoting their restoration have the potential to contribute over one-third of the total climate change mitigation scientists say is required by 2030.
 [ICUN]

-The Tongass is a global champion in carbon sequestration - According to the Forest Service, the Tongass accounts for approximately 8 percent of the carbon stored in our National Forests.
-[Dela Salla 2015]
+The Tongass is a global champion in carbon sequestration - According to a recent study, the Tongass is responsible for holding more than 40% of all carbon stored by U.S. national forests.
+[Dela Salla 2021]

 Cutting Forests down adds to carbon pollution - Globally, deforestation (8-15%) and forest degradation (6-13%) contribute more greenhouse gas pollution than the world’s entire transportation network, which is why countries, including the U.S., must commit to reducing emissions and protecting forest sinks.
 [GEOS Institute]